felipecal/Api-Sequelize/README.md

-# Api Aws Sequelize
+# Api Sequelize

 This is a simple api with nodejs, aws rds and sequelize.

 ## Technologies Used

 - NodeJS
-- AWS RDS
+- AWS RDS or Docker Database
 - Sequelize

 ## Installation